GregTech-Intergalactical/GregTech/build_instructions.md

 - Run ./gradlew genIntellijRuns in GregTech root.

-- Run ./gradlew :antimatter:runData in GregTech root.

-- Run ./gradlew runData in GregTech root.

 - Import build into i.e. Idea.

-- In Edit configurations, press (+) and select Gradle.
-For project, select GregTech and for task, select runClient.
+- Run antimatter:runData run configuration(you might have to select antimatter.main as module)

+- Run runData.

-- Run the given task configuration.
+- Run runClient to run GregTech.